F1998.16.5.2 recto (1) master

 Can light deprivation lead us to the light?

 The Tibetan Buddhist esoteric practice of a dark retreat, in which practitioners remove all light stimuli for 49 days, has long been shrouded in secrecy.
 The practice is a simulation of the bardo, the transitional consciousness state at the time of dying.
 Esteemed Tibetan medical practitioner and teacher Dr. Nida Chenagtsang has become an advocate for selectively bringing this practice to the fore as part of his healing practice.
-In this exploratory conversation he guides multidisciplinary artist Laurie Anderson, whose interest in the bardo state has long been a preoccupation of hers, through the process of inner exploration.
+In this exploratory conversation he will guide Prof. A.F.
+Thurman and the audience through the process of inner exploration.

 Dark Retreat Workshops are being offered on April 22 and May 6 in connection to this talk led by Dr. Nida’s student and former Chaplain to Rikers Corrections Facility Justin von Bujdoss.